Park-Joonyoung/-CSE4178-01-SOC-Design-Group-4/README.md

 User can select an arithmetic to be executed.
 Every matrix used in the program is represented with two 32-bit registers.
 To print matrices, PrintMatrix() function in vitis processes them represented in bits by using bitmasking.
+Seven-segment display shows which mode is selected by user.

 ### Tips
 - DO NOT USE initial IN MODULE.
 USE THEM ONLY IN TESTBENCH FILES.